Shivam1303/FleekUi/build-steps.md

 # Creating a New Component

-To create a new component, use the following command: `./create-component.sh MyNewComponent`.
+To create a new component,
+permission: `chmod +x create-common-componenet.sh`, use the following command: `./create-component.sh MyNewComponent`.

 To build the new component, run: `lerna run build`.